Logic: Rule Types, Patterns

 Declaring Rules

 You can use Natural Language to create logic during project creation, or for existing projects.
-For more information, see here.
+For example: The Customer's balance is the sum of the Order amount_total where date_shipped is null

-You can also use Code Completion to add rules, and their arguments.
+You can also use your IDE with Code Completion to add rules, and their arguments.

 Iterative Rules